lgeronimov/fad-modules-install/modules/@fad-producto/fad-identy-face/README.md

 npm install @fad-producto/ng-fad-identy-face --legacy-peer-deps
 ```

-## Credentials
+## SERVER
-The module has an entry called credentials, this is a URL that points to the server where it will process the data.
-The URL must be requested to the technology team
+Request to the technical team:
+1.- Server URL
+2.- Add to the server the domains in which the application will be used (including development url's)

+### Development URL'S
+For local tests it is necessary to open a tunnel, it can be from PORTS in Visual Studio Code or it can be with the ngrok tool.
+The url obtained from the tunnel must be passed to the technical team so that it can be added to the server.
+Local tests must be done on the url obtained from the tunnel.

 ## Configuration project